Air Force Tech School is a major progression in the young life of a cadet.

 You also must follow a curfew and cannot consume any alcohol, even if you are of legal age.

-Recruits cannot use a TV or stereo yet are allowed a personal electronic device (i.e. smartphone) inside the dormitory but only during non-duty hours.
+Recruits cannot use a TV or stereo but are allowed a personal electronic device (i.e. smartphone) inside the dormitory during non-duty hours.

 Phase Two